Salt Lake City Workshop

 - Eva Dahlberg

 - Skåne and Norrbotten Research, VP of DIS computer genealogy society in Sweden

 The Workshop fee includes seven nights at the conveniently-located Salt Lake Plaza Hotel and transfers between the hotel and the SLC airport.
 Transportation to SLC is your own responsibility.
 There will be a Welcome Reception at the beginning and a Farewell Reception at the end of the week.
 One dinner will be provided for the entire group; then you are free to find the rest of your meals on your own or with your new Workshop friends.
 There are small microwave ovens, refrigerators, and coffee makers in every guest room at the Plaza.

 The library and hotel lie back-to-back in the heart of downtown Salt Lake City.
 You will be within walking distance of Temple Square and steps away from a light rail station that can take you to a variety of shops, restaurants, and sites.

 The SAG quarterly was founded in 1981 by the late Nils William Olsson.
 He began the genealogy workshop in Salt Lake City in 1991, it was carried on for ten years by two of his children, Karna Olsson and Christopher Olsson, and the Workshop continues today (since 2008) under the direction of Jill Seaholm and the Swenson Center.
-Contact Jill for information about this year's Workshop.
+Contact Jill to request information about the next Workshop.

 Photos from some previous years' workshops can be found here.

 Please join us!